 Hume placed the human being at the centre of his philosophy.
 He assumed that people were born to act and think.
 For this reason, his philosophy developed a framework of basic assumptions that provided explanations and instructions for human action and thinking.
 He called these basic assumptions ‘principles‘.
 These are rules, or regular processes, which for Hume were not given to man as eternal laws, but were found by one man for another man.
 The results of his philosophy – as Hume introduced himself – were intended to improve society and fundamentally change the sciences.

+Once again in 1751 Hume applied for a professorship, namely for the chair of logic in Glasgow, but in 1752 he failed again, so that he remained the only important Scottish philosopher in the Age of Enlightenment who was denied a university career.
 During the 1760s, David Hume became secretary to the British embassy.
+Hume returned to London in 1766, where he had invited Jean-Jacques Rousseau, who was wanted with a warrant for his arrest, to seek asylum there.
+After a few months, however, Rousseau fled out of mistrust of Hume, settled his dispute with him in journalism and returned to France somewhat later.
 In 1767, Hume was appointed Under Secretary of State for the Northern Department.
 Here he wrote that he was given “all the secrets of the Kingdom”.
 Two years later, Hume returned to Edinburgh.
 During his last years, Hume wrote a brief autobiographical essay titled “My Own Life”.
 David Hume died on 25 August 1776 in Edinburgh at age 65.

 Historians of philosophy agreed and largely agree that David Hume – along with John Locke – is the most important philosopher who has ever written in English.